 To enforce an MFA requirement to an application:

-On the Zero Trust dashboard, navigate to Access > Applications.
+In Zero Trust, navigate to Access > Applications.

 Go to the Rules section of the application.

 If your application already has a rule containing an identity requirement, find it and click Edit.

 Add a Require action to the rule.